 Series: 2009 Inscriptions on the Representative List

-Credits: Koninklijke Brugse Amateur Cineasten Videowest - ZDF- Mad Monkey Studio, publisher.
+Credits: Koninklijke Brugse Amateur Cineasten Videowest - ZDF- Mad Monkey Studio, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9